• Visit The Arts Club

 welcome

-Check out our On Now page for everything running through early December.
+See our On Now page for everything running through late February.
 Be sure to look for the BUY TICKETS buttons.
-Scope out the rest of December’s offerings on our Coming Soon page.
+And plot your theatregoing into late March with the offerings on our Coming Soon page.

-Theatre lovers, theatre students, theatre historians—amateur or pro—and casual readers are invited to browse our ARCHIVES pages.
-Read reviews of what you may have seen or missed over the past two decades of Vancouver-area theatre.
+Theatre lovers, theatre students, theatre historians and casual readers are invited to browse our ARCHIVES pages.
+Read 1000+ reviews of what you may have seen or missed over the past two decades of Vancouver-area theatre.

-The Improv Centre is offering classes in improv at all levels this fall.
-For info and registration, go to HERE.
+The Improv Centre is offering classes in improv at all levels.
+Info HERE.

-Richmond’s Gateway Theatre Academy offers year-long and sessional acting and musical theatre classes for ages 6-18. https://gatewaytheatre.com/academy
+Richmond’s Gateway Theatre Academy is offering acting and musical theatre classes for kids ages 6-7. https://gatewaytheatre.com/academy

 Jerry